- See Key Performance Indicators »

-In FY2012, there were 66 contaminated waterbodies and 2,407 open historical contaminated sites.
-Six waterbodies and 154 historical contamination sites were restored.
+In FY2013, there were 66 contaminated waterbodies and 2,411 open historical contaminated sites.
+Three waterbodies and 153 historical contamination sites were restored.

-Target #4: 100% of water facility, water quality, and air quality permit-holders are current and in compliance with permit requirements.
+Target #4: 100% of water facility, wastewater discharge, and air quality permit-holders are current and in compliance with permit requirements.

 Analysis of results and challenges: The Department issues a variety of permits to help ensure operators are doing their part to help protect the environment and citizens from pollution.
 Each program monitors to ensure permit-holders are current and in compliance with the requirements of those permits through monitoring, inspections, and reviews of permit renewal applications.

-For the water supply system operator certification program, which ensures operators have the qualifications necessary to meet the responsibility of safeguarding public health, a compliance rate of 81% was achieved in FY2012.
+For the water supply system operator certification program, which ensures operators have the qualifications necessary to meet the responsibility of safeguarding public health, a compliance rate of 83% was achieved in FY2013.

 The water discharge program issues permits for domestic wastewater, seafood processing, fish hatcheries, mines, oil and gas facilities, and log-transfer facilities.
-The Department is in the process of taking over responsibility for these permits from the Environmental Protection Agency (EPA), and while compliance is currently 69%, that rate is expected to fluctuate as new permit holders and backlogged permits are inherited from the EPA in the coming years.
+The Department is in the process of taking over responsibility for these permits from the Environmental Protection Agency (EPA), and while compliance is currently 91%, that rate is expected to fluctuate.